Quick Tip – Grain Raising Prevents Rough Finishes

 Common Errors

-Probably should have led with this section, honestly.
+Probably should have led in this case, candidly.
 Using too much water floods the wood and causes all sorts of problems — warping, swelling, staining.
 A slightly damp cloth works best.
 Also, don’t sand too aggressively after raising grain.
 You want to remove just the fuzz, not dig into fresh wood underneath.
 I’ve over-sanded a couple times and had to redo the whole surface.

 That’s what makes this trick endearing to us woodworkers who prefer water-based finishes — it’s five minutes of work that eliminates that frustrating rough texture in your final coat.
 Try it once and you’ll do it every time.